Church of Norway

 |1Baptized from 2016 and onward shows the total number of baptized.
 The number cannot be compared to previous year's numbers because they showed performed acts of baptize.

 |2Up to and including 2020 the variable included members of the Church of Norway as well as not baptized child (until 18 year) of a parent who is a member.
 From 2021 the variable only includes members of the Church of Norway.

 |The number of members of the Church of Norway and the number of baptized were corrected 16 June 2023.

 About the statistics

 The annual church statistics give a summary of the Church of Norway activity in parishes/municipalities.
-These statistics are published at a bishopric level.
+These statistics are published at by diocese and municipality.
 The statistics give information about church rituals such as baptisms, confirmations, weddings, burials and church service attendance.

 Name: Church of Norway